erietz/pisync/README.md

   - The contents of `source_dir` are compared to `destination_dir/latest`
     during the incremental backup and the changes are written to `destination_dir/<current date/time>`.
-  - Therefore, you need to ensure that `destination_dir` is empty to start a fresh backup, or you can manually create the `destination_dir/latest` symlink.
+  - Therefore, you need to ensure that `destination_dir` is empty which will start a fresh complete backup, or you can manually create the `destination_dir/latest` symlink to continue incrementally.

 ## Logging